Free Trial

 Is tailoring service also taxed?

 Yes.
-Tailoring services come under a different category and are taxed at 5% GST
+Tailoring services are generally taxable at 5% GST.